 Mexico City itinerary for 5 days

-During this guide, we’re going to explore pretty neighbourhoods Roma and Condesa, big and busy Centro (the UNESCO historic centre), charming Coyoacan once home to artist Frida Kahlo, sleepy San Angel neighbourhood, Xochimilco (the ‘Venice’ of Mexico), enormous Chapultepec Park and upmarket Polanco.
+During this guide, we’re going to explore pretty neighbourhoods Roma and Condesa, big and busy Centro (the UNESCO historic centre), charming Coyoacan once home to artist Frida Kahlo, sleepy San Angel neighbourhood, Xochimilco (canal networks accessed by colourful boats), enormous Chapultepec Park and upmarket Polanco.

 I’ll share the must-visit attractions and travel tips for each area as we go.
 Since I’m a huge foodie, you’re going to be spoiled with eating recs!